 This placement exam cannot be used to fulfill a language requirement.
 To satisfy a foreign language requirement (or "test out" of a requirement), students must take the Competency Exam, which is administered by the College of Arts & Sciences (CAS) Dean's Office.
 To schedule the exam, contact the Dean's Office at 773-508-3500.

 - Students who have previously studied either Spanish, French or German and wish to continue studying that language at Loyola.

 - Sudents who have spoken French, German or Spanish at home, even if they have not formally studied it.
 These students are termed "heritage speakers."

 Students not taking the exam

 - Students studying Arabic, Chinese, Hebrew, Hindi, Italian, Japanese, Polish, Portuguese, Russian or Urdu.
 Exams are not yet provided in those languages.
-Students with previous experience in the language should be advised by Modern Languages & Literatures faculty.
+Students with previous experience in the language should be advised by a Modern Languages & Literatures placement coordinator.

 - Students who want to study a language in the future, but not soon.
-The exam is best taken within a few weeks of registering for a course.
+The exam is best taken within a few weeks/months of registering for a course.